Skip to main content

 Childminders versus nurseries

 Registered childminders in Scotland typically charge between £5 and £7.50 per hour, depending on area.
 A full 50-hour week often comes in slightly lower than a nursery, especially in cities.
 Childminders can also be paid through Tax-Free Childcare and the Universal Credit childcare element, provided they are registered with the Care Inspectorate.
+Price alone rarely settles the choice — the two settings offer genuinely different care styles, which our childminder vs nursery comparison walks through.

 Where the money is going